HITECHCRIME/HC_OVERVIEW/README.md

 **Themes**

-Agents and Operatives of Hitech Crime are a semi-fictional organization with subversive intentions (think SCP Foundation of Cyberpunk).
+Agents and Operatives of Hitech Crime are a semi-fictional organization with subversive intentions (think SCP Foundation of Cyberpunk/dark dystopia).

 ```
 MINIMAL FUTURA AGGRO TRAP / CHANTRAP / FUTURAP - HITECH CRIME MYTHOS